-Sew down the rest of the skirt where the pins align.
-Cut off the remaining fabric.
+Sew down the rest of the skirt where the pins align, then cut off the remaining fabric.

 As the skirt still remains inside out, pin where you would like the tulle fabric to start on the skirt (without actually pinning the tulle).
 I pinned mine at mid-shin.
 Cut the fabric at the pins around the skirt.

 Turn your skirt right side out, as you’ll wear it.
 Pin three layers of tulle to the bottom of the skirt leaving a 5/8 inch seam.
 Sew around the bottom of the skirt.

 Cut the tulle to size.
 Make sure you try the skirt on before cutting the tulle.
 You’ll want to make sure its cut above the top of the foot; Otherwise, you’ll be tripping and stepping on the tulle which will cause it to rip.